alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

         - `Add`
         - `List`
     - Set a 24 hour time window in the `Start and expiry date/time`
-    - Leave everything else as default click `Generate SAS and connection string`
+    - Leave everything else as default click `Generate SAS token and URL`
     - Copy the `Blob SAS URL`
 + Send the `Blob SAS URL` to the data provider via secure email